-MSW/MBA dual degree applicants may apply to both programs at the same time or admitted MSW students may wait to apply to the MBA program until their concentration year.
+MSW/MBA dual degree applicants may apply to both programs at the same time or admitted MSW students may wait to apply to the MBA program until their specialization year.
 The GMAT is waived for MSW/MBA dual degree applicants.
 However, all MSW students are required to complete the MBA math modules and achieve a score of 80% or higher before they begin the quantitative courses for the MBA program.
-MBA application materials include: completed application, two short essays, an updated resume, two letters of recommendation, and a personal interview with the MBA program director.
+Students must meet all admission criteria for the MBA program.
 Admission to one program does not guarantee admission to the other.

 For a complete list of courses and descriptions, see the Course Description Search.